materiaraiding/materiaraiding-old/visitorsguide.md

 [Full UWU OCE Guide](/uwu){: .btn }

 ## TEA
-Materia DC follows the oldbin TEA strats that are present on the NA DC's, this means that for BJ/CC, we do the split BJ/CC strat. this is very different to the Tollgate strat that is present in JP.
-Similarly, OCE prefers the 1256 method for Limit Cut rather than 1211 which is prevalent for JP.
+Materia DC follows the oldbin TEA strats that are present on the NA DCs, such as the split BJ/CC strat and 1256 method for Limit Cut.
 It is best to review the toolboxes for the initial phases ([Living Liquid](https://ff14.toolboxgaming.space/?id=830419115443951&preview=1), [Limit Cut](https://ff14.toolboxgaming.space/?id=240411819443951&preview=1), [BJ/CC](https://ff14.toolboxgaming.space/?id=340414049443951&preview=1)) and make sure the positions for everything else is the same.

 [Full TEA OCE Guide](/tea){: .btn }